Chairman’s Challenge 2026

 January – Light

-Low winter sun, artificial light, reflections, shadows, silhouettes, window light, or high-contrast scenes.
+• Examples: Low winter sun, artificial light, reflections, shadows, silhouettes, window light, high-contrast scenes

 February – Shape & Form

-Look for geometry, curves, repetition, negative space, or strong outlines—colour is secondary.
+• Examples: Geometry, curves, repetition, negative space, strong outlines; colour is secondary

 March – Close to Home

-Gardens, kitchens, sheds, streets, or overlooked local details.
+• Examples: Gardens, kitchens, sheds, streets, overlooked local details

 April – Movement

-Motion blur, panning, long exposures, wind, people, traffic, water, or implied movement.
+• Examples: Motion blur, panning, long exposures, wind, people, traffic, water, implied movement

 May – Storytelling

-Environmental portraits, quiet moments, human traces, or sequences reduced to one decisive image.
+• Examples: Environmental portraits, quiet moments, human traces, decisive moments

 June – Colour as Subject

-Monochromatic scenes, colour contrast, limited palettes, or seasonal colour themes.
+• Examples: Monochromatic scenes, colour contrast, limited palettes, seasonal colour themes

 July – Landscape with Intent